davidmoten/geo/README.md

 (the maximum length of hash to completely cover the bounding box with one hash) + 1
 ```

+Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length recommended above.

 This suggestion is based roughly on the assumptions that:

 * no concurrent processing of database query
 * points are uniformly distributed geographically
 * bounding box is square to screen-like in proportions (rather than very wide/high and skinny)
 * query time is O(n) where n is number of hashes

+If you really needed to close approximate the bounding box with hashes then increment the hash length by 1 again but that's as far as I would go.
+As a quick example for a bounding box proportioned more a less like a screen with Schenectady and Hartford in Massachusets in USA at the corners here are the hash counts for different hash lengths:

+length=1  numHashes=1
+length=2  numHashes=2
+length=3  numHashes=4*
+length=4  numHashes=30
+length=5  numHashes=667
+length=6  numHashes=20227

+The starred line corresponds to the hash length suggested above.

 A rigorous exploration of this topic would be fun.
 Let me know if you've done it or have a link and I'll update this page!